 The Mider Cup team captain still retains the option to use non-current PDGA members on his or her team.
 The caveat being that non-current PDGA members, or current members not meeting the above guidelines must play in Open Pro, Grandmaster Pro or Master Pro.
 Placement in the age protected divisions still requires the player meet the necessary age requirement.

 Players may also earn a position on the Mider Cup team based on their current year standings in the MFA Minnesota Summer Tour.
 There are a total of six (6) team positions that will be provided to the top point earners in the tour as of the MN State Championships on October 10th, of said competition year.
-If an MST event is scheduled on September 1st or is a multi-day event with one of the days of competition including September 1st, posting of current MST standings will be delayed until the results from that event can be included.
 The positions are as follows:

 - Open Pro – Top two (2) point holders